Eating Healthy on Maui

 • Eggs like breakfast.

 • Portabello sandwiches.
 Though we’re staying away from sandwiches these days due to the excessive amount of wheat we eat, portobellos are great if sautéed with a little balsamic, salt, and pepper.

 • Wild Fish – we eat a lot of fresh fish.
 It’s easy and quick.
 We cook it on low heat and plate it just before it’s done cooking.
 It continues to cook and will be perfect once you eat.

-Rubs: My favorite steak rub is ground pepper, kosher salt, brown sugar, dried herbs, chili peppers.
+Rubs: My favorite steak rub is ground pepper, kosher salt, brown sugar, dried herbs, and chili peppers.